cdapio/sample-spark-app/README.md

 Assume, you have a project maven or sbt that you used to build your Apache Spark application.
 We have one in this repository called ```word-count-java``` that is a maven project and it's a Java Spark application.
 It's a pure Spark application and has no code introduction coming from CDAP.
 None of the dependencies of CDAP are introduced, [check here](https://github.com/caskdata/sample-spark-app/blob/develop/word-count-java/src/main/java/com/example/spark/JavaWordCount.java#L1)

-So, let's first get to building this project.
+So, let's first get to building one of the project, but the process is same for the second one.

 ```
   cd word-count-java